 If you choose to have your images optimized within your WordPress blog, you need to install and activate the Imagify image optimization plugin.

 Like any other WordPress plugin, use the “add new” plugin feature in your WordPress admin menu to start.

 Type Imagify in the search bar.
 The result should return this plugin…

-Install the Imagify plugin and activate it, and you’re three steps away from running Imagify on your blog.
+Install and activate the Imagify plugin, and you’re three steps away from running Imagify on your blog.
 Next, follow the on-screen three steps and instructions to get started.

 You must create an account on the Imagify website, get your API, and configure the plugin.

 Once you’ve created your account, you get your API from the website.